Dave "Baby" Cortez: Later life and death

 Cortez subsequently left the music industry, which he did not feel respected within.
 He led an extremely private life over the following decades, variously in New York City and Cincinnati.
 His complete living and employment history is unknown, but at one point, he was the organist for a Cincinnati church.
 In 2009, Norton Records co-founder Miriam Linna tracked him down and asked him to return to recording.
 In 2011, after a 38-year hiatus, Cortez returned with a new album on Norton Records backed by Lonnie Youngblood and His Bloodhounds, including underground luminary Mick Collins of the Dirtbombs and the Gories.
+The following year, he agreed to give a rare video interview discussing his musical career.

 Cortez lived latterly in The Bronx, New York City.
 He had a daughter who he was not in regular contact with, though this was not due to estrangement, but because he was highly reclusive.
 Thus, when he died at his home on May 31, 2022, at the age of 83, she only later learned of his death through Broadcast Music, Inc., which handled his songwriting royalties.
 As no surviving family were available to claim the body at the time, he was interred in the potter's field at Hart Island.
 Cortez's death was not publicly reported until July 2025.